shockwave1211/shockwave1211/README.md

 ### Hi there 👋 I'm Adam Jackman, a CSULB graduate from Southern California, looking to gain experience in software engineering

 - 🔭 I’m currently looking for work
-- 🌱 I’m currently learning: C++ and Javascript
+- 🌱 I’m currently learning: Machine learning and automation
 - 💬 Hobbies: Video Games, Tabletop gaming, Esports, and Computer Building
 - 📫 How to reach me: adamcjackman@gmail.com